mumble-voip/mumble/docs/dev/build-instructions/cmake_options.md

 Build the included version of Speex instead of looking for one on the system.
 (Default: ON)

+### bundled-utfcpp

+Use the bundled utf8cpp version instead of looking for one on the system (Default: ON)

 ### client

 Build the client (Mumble)